 Musk Thistle, Nodding Plumeless Thistle

-Carduus nutans L. is the correct and accepted scientific name for the Musk Thistle.
-The genus and species were named and described as such by Carl von Linnaeus in the second edition of Species Plantarum in 1753.
+Carduus nutans L. is the correct and accepted scientific name for this species of thistle.
+It was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 91 species in the Carduus genus (as of 3-3-21 when I last updated this page).
+Plants of the World Online by Kew lists 91 species in the Carduus genus (as of 3-3-21 when I last updated this page).
 It is a member of the plant family Asteraceae with 1,679 genera.
 Those numbers could change as updates are made.

-The above distribution map from Plants of the World Online, with permission, shows how widespread Carduus nutans has become.
+The distribution map for Carduus nutans is from Plants of the World Online.
 Areas shown in green are where it is native and purple shows where it has been introduced.
 The map on the USDA Plants Database for North America is somewhat different.
-The species could be more widespread than what the map shows.
+The species could be more widespread than what the maps show.

 I first encountered this species growing next to the barn in the summer of 2015.
 Dad said he had not seen them before and I hadn’t seen them anywhere on the farm since I moved back here in February 2013.
 He had to buy hay the winter I arrived because he didn’t have enough, so I think the seed had arrived with hay.
 These thistles were growing in a spot where a bale of hay had been fed during that time.